selodesigns/TabiCat/README.md

 ## Branding & Sharing

-Share TabiCat freely with friends who want a SELOdev-branded, privacy-respecting AI companion.
+Share TabiCat freely with friends who want a free, local, privacy-respecting AI Browser integration.
 Because it relies on your own hardware, there are no monthly subscription costs and no third-party servers in the loop.

 ## Contributing